AlabamaSFS/AlabamaSFS.github.io/pages/application.md

 ---
-layout: page
+layout: page-fullwidth
-title: "Scholarship Application"
+title: "SFS@BAMA Application Materials"
 meta_title: "SFS@BAMA"
 permalink: "/application/"
 ---

-## SFS@BAMA Application Materials

 Priority consideration for the Fall 2023 cohort will be given to those who complete the application submission process prior to **28 February 2023**.
 Please note that applications will be reviewed as they are received, and there is no guarantee that a space will still be available by or beyond the priority consideration date.
 The final deadline is **15 April 2023**.
 No applications for the Fall 2023 cohort will be accepted after that date.